puppetlabs/puppetfile-check/README.md

-# Example control repo with executable file check
+# Executable file checks for Puppet control repositories

-This repo is a skeleton control-repo including checks for executable code that may be run by the Puppet server.
+This repository includes checks for executable code that may be run by the Puppet server.
 These files can be used in CI jobs to help ensure that executable code is not committed to your control repository.
+This repository itself is a simple control repo to facilitate testing and to show an example of how it might be used.

 ## ⚠️ Please note that this does not prevent a malicious user from committing malicious Puppet code or malicious custom facts.